solid/solidproject.org/pages/glossary/glossary.md

 Resource Description Framework is a language for describing the semantic web in ways that both humans and computers can understand.
 RDF can be represented using a number of syntaxes including **Turtle** (Terse RDF Triple Language), **JSON-LD** (JSON for Linked Data), **RDFa** (RDF in HTML attributes), **N3**, and others.  **OWL** (Web Ontology Language) is a language to create RDF vocabularies.  **SPARQL** (SPARQL Protocol and RDF Query Language) is a language to query RDF data sources.

 ### RDFa
+One RDF syntax notation used to describe linked data triples inside HTML code.

 ### Semantic Web
 The Semantic Web is a web based on **Linked Data** - meaningful relationships between resources.
 The link between the pages "The Color Purple" and "Alice Walker" is not just any link, it is an authorship link that holds meaning. ( _tbd : needs fixing)